lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 same window or the expiration of the Inactivity Timer.
 The latter will lead the receiver to abort the on-going SCHC fragmented packet transmission.

-If after receiving an All-0 fragment the receiver missed some SCHC Fragments, the receiver uses an SCHC ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC Fragments with the actual window.
+If after receiving an All-0 fragment the receiver missed some SCHC Fragments, the receiver uses a SCHC ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC Fragments with the actual window.
 While waiting the retransmission an All-0 empty fragment is received, the receiver sends again the SCHC ACK with the encoded Bitmap, if the SCHC Fragments received belongs to another window or an All-1 fragment is received, the transmission is